input-output-hk/plutus-ops/README.md

 ### Ad hoc environments

-The process to create a new environment for ad hoc testing is currently somewhat involved (and, as of this writing, no one has done it).
+The process to create a new environment for ad hoc testing is currently somewhat involved.
 You'll probably need help from @shlevy or @input-output-hk/devops for now.

 First, create a PR against this repo: